Air Conditioner vs. Air Handler

 Does a Heat Pump Use an Air Handler?

-This is where air handlers are most typically found.
-In cold climates where heat pumps are less dependable, they are sometimes installed alongside furnaces, creating what’s called a dual-fuel system.
-However, advancements in cold-climate heat pumps make dual-fuel systems less typical these days.
-Because there is no furnace to lend its blower motor, heat pumps need a dedicated air handler to circulate conditioned air.
+This is where air handlers are most frequently found.
+In cold climates where heat pumps are less reliable, they are occasionally installed alongside furnaces, creating what’s referred to as a dual-fuel system.
+However, advancements in cold-climate heat pumps make dual-fuel systems less prevalent as of late.
+Without a furnace to lend its blower motor, heat pumps require a dedicated air handler to move conditioned air.

-Heat pumps work by removing heat from the outside air and shifting it inside through the indoor coil.
+Heat pumps work by removing heat from the outside air and transferring it inside using the indoor coil.
 The air handler blows air across the coil to obtain heat before circulating it through the building.
 A heat pump can additionally be used for cooling, where it extracts heat from the indoor air and transfers it outside, just like an air conditioner.

 Does a Furnace Use an Air Handler?

-No. Furnaces are equipped with a blower motor to distribute conditioned air.
-The blower is commonly housed inside the furnace.
-It pushes air across the heat exchanger, a metal component that moves heat from a fuel source to the air blowing across it.
-The fuel source can be natural gas, propane or oil, which is ignited to create heat.
-Once heated, the air is dispersed back through the ductwork system and inside the building.
+No. Furnaces come with a blower motor to move conditioned air.
+The blower is commonly found inside the furnace.
+It pushes air across the heat exchanger, a metal component that exchanges heat from a fuel source to the air blowing over it.
+The fuel source can be natural gas, propane or oil, which is ignited to generate heat.
+Once warmed up, the air circulates back through the ductwork system and into the building.

 What Are the Parts of an Air Handler?

-• Blower: The blower is a motor-driven fan that disperses air through the ductwork.
-It moves air across the heating or cooling elements to regulate the indoor temperature.
+- Blower: The blower is a motor-driven fan that circulates air within the ductwork.
+It drives air across the heating or cooling elements to regulate the indoor temperature.

-• Heating or cooling elements: Depending on the type of HVAC system you have, the air handler may have heating or cooling elements, including an evaporator coil or backup electric heat strip.
+- Heating or cooling elements: According to the type of HVAC system you have installed in your home, the air handler may have heating or cooling elements, including an evaporator coil or backup electric heat strip.

-• Air filter: An HVAC air filter eliminates dust, dirt and other contaminants from the air as it flows into the air handler to be heated or cooled.
-Air filter types and efficiency ratings vary based on system requirements.
-Remember to swap out your air filter on a regular basis to avoid restricting airflow through the system.
+- Air filter: An HVAC air filter eliminates dust, dirt and other contamination from the air as it flows into the air handler to be heated or cooled.
+Air filter types and efficiency ratings vary according to the system requirements.
+Remember to replace your air filter on a regular basis to protect against restricting airflow through the system.

-• Dampers: Dampers are used to control airflow in properties with zoned heating and cooling.
-They can be manually or automatically operated to direct air to specific rooms as necessary to maintain a comfortable temperature.
+- Dampers: Dampers are used to control airflow in structures with zoned heating and cooling.
+They can be manually or automatically operated to direct air to particular rooms as necessary to keep a comfortable temperature.

-• Humidifier or dehumidifier: Some air handlers contain a humidifier or dehumidifier, which controls the indoor relative humidity level.
-A humidifier puts moisture into the air in the winter, while a dehumidifier gets rid of moisture in the summer.
+- Humidifier or dehumidifier: Some air handlers contain a humidifier or dehumidifier, which regulates the indoor relative humidity level.
+A humidifier infuses moisture into the air in the winter, while a dehumidifier takes out moisture in the summer.

-• Control system: The control system is a way to regulate the air handler.
-It may include a thermostat, humidistat or other sensors to gauge the temperature and humidity in the building.
+- Control system: The control system is responsible for regulating the air handler.
+It may include a thermostat, humidistat or other sensors to track the temperature and humidity inside the building.

 Schedule Air Conditioner or Air Handler Repair

-If you’re suffering from issues with your air conditioner, air handler or other HVAC components, Service Experts Heating & Air Conditioning is here to help out.
-Our crew of talented specialists can diagnose and repair any problems with your climate control system, ensuring it runs safely and efficiently.
-We believe in our exceptional work so much that we stand behind each and every repair with a one-year 100% satisfaction guarantee!
-For more information or to set your home up air conditioning repair in North America, please contact a Service Experts office near you today.
+If you’re suffering from issues with your air conditioner, air handler or other HVAC components, Service Experts Heating & Air Conditioning is here to assist you.
+Our staff of knowledgeable professionals can diagnose and repair any problems with your climate control system, making sure it runs safely and efficiently.
+We believe in our exceptional work so much that we stand behind all repairs with a one-year 100% satisfaction guarantee!
+For more information or to request air conditioning repair in Fort Lauderdale, please contact a Service Experts office in your area today.